minhgiau998/YellowCat/README.md

 - **HTTP Header**: Analyzes HTTP headers from requests and responses between the client and server, providing information about the server, connection status, and security settings.
 - **Email Header**: Analyzes email headers to determine the origin, path, and other related information, helping to detect phishing attacks and email security issues.
 - **SQLmap**: Automates the process of detecting and exploiting SQL injection vulnerabilities in web applications.
-- **Subdomain Scanner**: Identifies subdomains associated with a domain, helping to discover hidden resources and potential security vulnerabilities.
+- **Subdomain Scanner**: Identifies subdomains associated with a domain using passive sources (crt.sh).
-- **Robots.txt Scanner**: Analyzes the robots.txt file of a website to identify disallowed paths and potential security vulnerabilities.
+- **Robots.txt Scanner**: Analyzes the robots.txt file to identify hidden paths and disallowed directories.
-- **CMS Detector**: Identifies the content management system (CMS) used by a website, helping to identify potential security vulnerabilities and weaknesses.
+- **CMS Detector**: Identifies the technology stack (WordPress, Joomla, Drupal) used by a website.
+- **Directory Fuzzer**: Identifies hidden directories and files using a wordlist.

+## Roadmap

+I am actively working on making YellowCat the ultimate reconnaissance tool.
+Here is what we have planned for future releases:

+- [x] **Directory Fuzzing (DirBuster)**: Implement a brute-force module to find hidden directories (e.g., `/admin`, `/backup`, `/config`) using common wordlists.
+- [ ] **WAF Detection**: Add capability to detect Web Application Firewalls (Cloudflare, Akamai, AWS WAF) to understand target defenses.
+- [ ] **Multi-threaded Port Scanning**: Upgrade the current port scanner to use Python threading for significantly faster execution speeds.
+- [ ] **CVE Lookup**: Integrate a vulnerability database lookup to search for known CVEs based on detected service versions.
+- [ ] **Report Generation**: Add functionality to export scan results to HTML, PDF, or JSON formats for documentation.
+- [ ] **Shodan Integration**: Add API support for Shodan to perform passive IP analysis without direct interaction.
+- [ ] **Password Bruteforcing**: Implement a password cracking module to attempt to crack weak passwords using common wordlists.
+- [ ] **Advanced Fingerprinting**: Enhance the fingerprinting capabilities to identify more sophisticated web technologies and frameworks.
+- [ ] **Custom Payloads**: Allow users to define custom payloads for specific targets or scenarios.
+- [ ] **Custom Malware Payloads**: Implement a module to analyze custom malware samples for indicators of compromise (IoCs).

 ## Installation